Antoine Predock Architect PC

-Portman is a leading global architecture and design firm.
-Recognized throughout the world for his innovative design, John Portman is not only an architect, but also a successful businessman.
+Portman Architects is a leading global architecture and design firm.
+Recognized throughout the world for his innovative design, John Portman is an architect; he’s also a successful businessman.
 At Portman, the philosophy is to design engaging and memorable spaces that serve the people who use them and benefit the community.
 Their guiding principles are to respect context, environment, culture, and community.
 They realize their work provides a sensory experience for their patrons, and the goal is always to deliver lasting value.
 They are winners of countless awards including the Best New Luxury Hotel in the Country from World Luxury Hotel Awards, and the HA+D Award for Design Excellence.
-The Atlanta based firm continues to leave a lasting mark on San Diego’s beautiful skyline with arguably some of the city’s most important and large-scale commercial designs.
+The Atlanta-based firm continues to leave a lasting mark on San Diego’s beautiful skyline with arguably some of the city’s most important and large-scale commercial designs.